Uzbeks: Etymology

-The origin of the word Uzbek is disputed.
-One view holds that it is eponymously named after Oghuz Khagan, also known as Oghuz Beg, became the word Uzbek.
-Another theory states that the name means independent, genuine man, or the lord himself, from Öz (self) and the Turkic title Bek/Bey/Beg.
-A third theory holds that the variant Uz, of the word Uğuz, earlier Oğuz, united with the word Bek to form Uğuz-bek > Uz-bek, meaning "leader of an oguz".
+The origin of the word "Uzbek" is disputed.
+One view holds that it is eponymously named after Oghuz Khagan, also known as Oghuz Beg, became the word Uzbeg or Uzbek.
+Another theory states that the name means independent, genuine man, or the lord himself, from Öz (self) and the Turkic title bek/bey/beg.
+A third theory holds that the variant Uz, of the word uğuz, earlier oğuz, united with the word bek to form Uğuz-bek > Uz-bek, meaning "leader of an oğuz".

 The personal name "Uzbek" is found in Arabic and Persian historical writings.
-Historian Usama ibn Munqidh (died in 1188), describing the events in Iran under the Seljukids, notes that one of the leaders of Bursuk's troops in 1115-1116 was the "emir of the troops" Uzbek, the ruler of Mosul.
+Historian Usama ibn Munqidh (d.
+1188), describing the events in Iran under the Seljuk Empire, notes that one of the leaders of Bursuk's troops in 1115–1116 was the "emir of the troops" Uzbek, the ruler of Mosul.
 According to Rashid ad-din, the last representative of the Oghuz dynasty of Ildegizids who ruled in Tabriz was Uzbek Muzaffar 1210–1225.

 The name Uzbek seems to have become widely adopted as an ethnonym under the rule of Ozbeg Khan, who converted the Golden Horde to Islam.